 The Rustic Roads Program promotes access to an invaluable local resource: scenic and historic public roads that can be enjoyed by everyone.
 The roads can be visited at any time and allow people to walk, roll, bike, ride, or drive along and experience a connection to nature and the local history embodied in these roadways.
-The implementation chapter includes recommendations for expanding inclusive and equitable access to the rustic roads in recognition of their place as public historic and cultural resources.
+The Implementation chapter includes recommendations for expanding inclusive and equitable access to the rustic roads in recognition of their place as public historic and cultural resources.
+Changes to the membership criteria for the Rustic Roads Advisory Committee proposed in this plan are intended to increase the diversity of the Committee.